Birmingham Mint: 20th century - present

 Around the same time, the European Union was increasing plans for the launch of the Euro, which over time would replace the currencies of its member states.
 Although the United Kingdom decided to opted out of the European currency project, the Birmingham Mint attempted to win a contract to produce coin planchets for the new Euros, which consisted of eight denominations.
 To showcase the mint's striking ability and production quality, a series of pattern coins were struck for all eight of the Euro's denominated coins.
 Similar to legal tender Euros, these coins featured the same reverse design, mass, dimensions, and metal composition, however, the obverse was pressed with the Birmingham Mint's logo.
 Sixty-five sets of these coins were sent to mints across Europe, and a few sample pouches were made up for mint salesmen.
 Upon hearing of these sample coins, the European Commission deemed them illegal counterfeits and ordered their destruction.
 Apart from helping to supply planchets, this was the mint's only involvement in the Euro.

 By the early 2000s another financial blow was a dispute with the Royal Mint over an agreement regarding historic rights to profits on overseas contracts.
 The Birmingham Mint alleged the two parties had had an unwritten agreement since the 1960s that they obtain one-third of all orders the Royal Mint received from outside Europe.
 The Royal Mint disputed this claim, and on 12 June 2002 the Birmingham Mint filed a claim in the High Court against the Treasury for £5.4 million in damages.
 Two years prior to the court case, owner 3i sold the mint to former chief executive Roland Vernon, who submitted a memorandum to Parliament suggesting the rights to mint British coins be put out to tender for private companies, pointing to the Royal Mint's poor financial performance.
-Despite recording a operating profit of £5.2 million in 2001; compared with the Royal Mint's record loss in the same period of £6.5 million, the loss in business from overseas contracts proved too great, and in 2003 the mint was forced into administration under the purview of KPMG.
+Despite recording an operating profit of £5.2 million in 2001; compared with the Royal Mint's record loss in the same period of £6.5 million, the loss in business from overseas contracts proved too great, and in 2003 the mint was forced into administration under the purview of KPMG.
 It was later acquired by JFT Law & Co., Ltd., and its assets retained by liquidators Stirchley Machine Tools, Ltd.